meilisearch/meilisearch-js-plugins/packages/autocomplete-client/README.md

 ## 🎬 Usage

 The Meilisearch Autocomplete client provides 2 methods:
-- `meilisearchAutocompleteClient`: the search client.
+- `meilisearchAutocompleteClient({ host, url, options? })`: The search client.
+  - `url`: The URL to your Meilisearch instance.
+  - `apiKey`: A valid API key with enough rights to search. ⚠️ Avoid using the admin key or master key
+  - `options`: Additional options.
+See [this section](#-customization)
-- `getMeilisearchResults`: The data source handler.
+- `getMeilisearchResults(searchClient, queries)`: The data source handler.
+  - `searchClient`: The client created with `meilisearchAutocompleteClient`
+  - `queries`: An array of queries.
+See [this documentation](https://www.algolia.com/doc/ui-libraries/autocomplete/api-reference/autocomplete-js/getAlgoliaResults/#param-queries-2) on what `queries` accepts.

-## Getting started
+## 🎬 Getting started

-In the following
+To make `autocomplete` work with meilisearch, create the `autocompleteSearchClient` and provide it to the `getMeilisearchResults` method as the searchClient.
+The following code provides a basic working code example.

 ```js
 import { autocomplete } from '@algolia/autocomplete-js'